adikan2k/adikan2k/README.md

 MS in Data Science @ The George Washington University | Aspiring Data Scientist and Researcher
 --------------------------------------

-* 🌍  Currently in Washington, DC
+* 🌍  Currently in Arlington, VA
 * ✉️  You can contact me at [kanbargi.adi2k@gmail.com](mailto:kanbargi.adi2k@gmail.com)
-* 🧠  Currently, I'm learning a deep learning framework called Chainer

 ### Skills